JiiT2020/csb_p1_v2/README.md

 LINK: [link to the repository](https://github.com/JiiT2020/csb_p1_v2/tree/master)

-This application is based on Django starter webapp (polls) [ref: https://docs.djangoproject.com/en/3.1/intro/tutorial01/] which was pointed out in Project I exercise instructions.
-I have additionally extended the service and briefly the user can: register to the service, login/logout, cast votes in polls, leave anonymous comments per poll after voting, search for polls and upload new polls using xml-template.
+This application is based on Django starter webapp (polls) [ref: https://docs.djangoproject.com/en/3.1/intro/tutorial01/] which was pointed out as a possible baseline for Project I in exercise instructions.
+I have additionally extended the service and now briefly the user can: register to the service, login/logout, cast votes various polls, leave anonymous comments per each poll after voting, search for polls and upload new polls using xml-template.

-I have chosen below five OWASP-flaws according to OWASP 2017 top-ten-list.
+I have chosen below five OWASP-flaws according to **OWASP 2017 top-ten**-list.
 However, there are other vulnerabilities and/or vulnerability strawmans in the code.
-I sketched those during the process but they didn't qualify / end up to my selection of five real threats.
+I sketched those during the process but they didn't qualify / end up to my selection of five real flaws/threats.

 Installation in virtual environment:
 ```bash